Wednesday, January 5, 2022

 The reflection that ensued: technology connects us to so many things.
 People around the world, experiences, information, things we never would have known or seen or heard or learned.

-I don’t know how you survive a pandemic without zoom at this point.
+I don’t know how you survive a pandemic without Zoom.

 And in that moment, for a few peaceful minutes of just pushing a wooden pin across a disc of dough, I felt calm.
 And connected – to myself.